 Floyd, who used to be a service manager at a machinery manufacturer prior to opening his own business, said, “I knew where all the good machines were that had little, so I bought the ones with low-usage – the ones with around 10,000 cycles on them.
 We picked up a ton of work!
 I was never going to buy a new machine until one came out that could accommodate multiple screws and barrels to allow me the flexibility I needed to get the best results.”

-Bole has more choices for interchangeability of screws and barrels, and special design for screws that gives PMC Plastics greater flexibility the company’s business model demands.
+BOLE’s injection molding machines have more choices for interchangeability of screws and barrels, and special design for screws that gives PMC Plastics greater flexibility the company’s business model demands.
 “The door is no longer locked to me that I can only run commodity resins in certain presses,” Floyd says, adding that some of the materials PMC Plastics runs are 40% glass-filled Ultem, Polyphenylene Sulfide (PPS), Liquid Crystal Polymer (LCP) and rigid vinyl.

 For example, PMC runs one project requiring 40% carbon-filled PEEK that needs a special screw and barrel on it that resists abrasion.
 This job ran for 15 years in a dedicated press in which the mold stays in that press.
 When PMC gets an order for parts, the mold is heated to 360 degrees; a robot performs part removal and the gates – which Floyd describes as “huge” – are removed.